 Just like residents with memory care issues, each participant experienced a challenge (or symptom) more than the others.
 For me, it was the chronic foot pain.
-The gel inserts felt almost like tacks stabbing at my feet (simulating neuropathy, bunions, and chronic pain).
-SanCartier hardly noticed the foot discomfort.
+The gel inserts felt almost like tacks stabbing at my feet

+(simulating neuropathy, bunions, and chronic pain).
+Ann SanCartier hardly noticed the foot discomfort.
 For her, the greatest challenge was the noise that rang out at random times (representing impaired sensory processing).

 Sheena Jeffries positively concluded that it was the goal of the exercise to allow family members to better understand what this "new version of mom or dad" was going through.
-Perhaps, by stepping into their shoes we could "learn to listen between the lines, and appreciate the moment."
+Perhaps, by stepping into their shoes we could "learn to listen between the lines, and appreciate the moment".

 When I was back in my comfortable shoes, I thought back to a chat I had earlier that day with a resident in his late 80s.
-I mentioned my new walking routine to "Bob," my seat mate in the waiting area.
+I mentioned my new walking routine to Bob, my seatmate in the waiting area.
 He commented his wife walked 15-to-20,000 steps a day and was sharp as a tack.
 Tomorrow, I plan on appreciating the moment, renewing that spring in my step, and upping my step count.

-If you are interested in a "Virtual Dementia Tour," contact Watercrest Living at 407-226-3113 or visit http://www.watercrestseniorliving.com.
-To find out more about Senior Helpers, http://www.seniorhelpers.com/orlando.
+If you are interested in a "Virtual Dementia Tour," contact Watercrest Living at 407-226-3113 or visit watercrestseniorliving.com.
+To find out more about Senior Helpers, seniorhelpers.com/orlando

-Tidbits from the Sandwich Generation is a series of blogs by Pamela Ruben, Jewish Pavilion Marketing and Communications Director, about managing the multi-generations.
+Tidbits from the Sandwich Generation is a series of blogs by Pamela Ruben, marketing and communications director for the Jewish Pavilion, about managing the multi-generations.
 If you are sandwiched in between raising a family of children or young adults, and caring for aging parents, take a bite out of life with this new blog!
-Just a

-'tidbit' is recommended for anyone who spends time with older adults, or is preparing for life's next stages.
+Just a 'tidbit' is recommended for anyone who spends time with older adults, or is preparing for life's next stages.
 Laugh, cry, and relate as our blogger is pulled from all sides by family members young and old.
-Check out additional posts at http://www.jewishpavilion.org/blog.
-For no cost help for issues pertaining to older adults contact the Orlando Senior Help Desk, a 501(c)3 nonprofit, at 407-678-9363 or visit http://www.orlandoseniorhelpdesk.org.
+Check out additional posts at jewishpavilion.org/blog.
+For no cost help for issues pertaining to older adults contact the Orlando Senior Help Desk, a 501(c)3 nonprofit, at 407-678-9363 or visit orlandoseniorhelpdesk.org